Sank-Infinity/Linear-Regression-Model-using-python-code/README.md

 # Instructions

--Import dataset by replacing file name in demo.py -Make sure your dataset file should csv file and present in same directory.
+- Import dataset by replacing file name in demo.py
+- Make sure your dataset file should csv file and present in same directory.
--Replace X_values with the value which you want to predict.
+- Replace X_values with the value which you want to predict.